tituspowell/wayfarer-game/README.md

 First, I introduced wandering mechanics.
 If they are within 3 squares of your character, an NPC detects you and reacts.
 If they are hostile, they will move towards you; the same if they are friendly and you beckon them.
 If not moving because of you, they revert to independent movement.
 First, the code checks if there are valuables within sight, and if so, the NPC will move towards them and pick them up.
 If not, the NPC will wander at random, with a chance of not moving, and a lower chance of returning the way they just came, so that their movement seems more focused and directional.
 When they meet other NPCs or monsters, there is a chance of a fight.

 Some NPC types are pacifist and won't ever provoke a fight; others are more aggressive.
-Some have specific known triggers, like a Bandit will attack you if you're perceived as 'rich, the value of your possessions exceeding a threshold.
+Some have specific known triggers, like a Bandit will attack you if you're perceived as being rich, the value of your possessions exceeding a threshold.
 A Thug will attack you if you have low health.
 A Puritan will attack you if you have multiple diseases, and so on.

 So that already makes the game feel more alive as these NPCs wander around with their different behaviours.
 But I wanted an extra level of unpredictability, so introduced secret personality traits.
 I came up with a list of possible triggers and a list of possible reactions, and each NPC gets one of each at random.
 One might give you his possessions if you enter a shop.
 Another might tell you a secret if you're in the dark without a light source.
 Another might attack you if you go through a portal.